Virginia’s crowded race for lieutenant governor draws its 10th candidate

 The role has taken on a higher profile in recent years, with a narrowly divided state Senate giving the lieutenant governor more opportunities to cast tie-breaking votes.
 The post has long been a steppingstone to higher office.
 Fairfax’s predecessor, Gov. Ralph Northam (D), held it when he ran for the Executive Mansion in 2017.

-Rasoul, 39, was the Virginia’s legislature’s only Muslim when he began serving in the House of Delegates in 2014.
+Rasoul, 39, was the Virginia legislature’s only Muslim when he began serving in the House of Delegates in 2014.
 The son of Palestinian immigrants, he grew up in Roanoke and has been a member of both the Legislative Black Caucus and the Rural Caucus.

 He drew headlines after the 2016 presidential election by scolding his party for demonizing President Trump’s supporters and losing touch with White, rural and working-class voters.
 Professionally, he has a background in nonprofit health care and works as a consultant in organizational development and strategic planning.